richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The use of parametric and computational design processes and techniques are not only avant-garde, enhancing our ability to understand and mold our environment, but, on another dimension, are also evolutionary, shaping the way we think, communicate, and see ourselves and our world.[1-14]

+Given the complexity of these factors, modeling and understanding of our dynamic environment can be greatly aided by parametric and computational design.
+Ecosystems are defined by flows of nutrients (including information), energy, and waste.
+One can envision a future in which designers can model geophysical risks such as hurricanes, tornadoes, earthquakes, storm surges, and the rise of sea level as determinants of the designed form of the city.[1-14]

 ## 结论与讨论